ajsmit/Basic_stats/docs/03-discriptive.md

 # position_dodge() places bars side-by-side
 # stat = "identity" prevents the default count from being plotted

+# a description of the components of a boxplot is provided in the help file
+# geom_boxplot()
 plt3 <- chicks %>%
   filter(Time == 21) %>%
   ggplot(aes(x = Diet, y = weight)) +